twister-php/sql/README.md

 ### Features:

 * This is IT!
-The ULTIMATE raw/native SQL Query Builder for PHP
+The ULTIMATE raw/native/natural language SQL Query Builder for PHP
 * ORM style '[Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface)'
 * Intends to bridge the gap between the '[fluent interface](https://en.wikipedia.org/wiki/Fluent_interface)' of ORM's and raw/native SQL statements
+* Natural SQL language - queries are built in natural SQL string concatenation order, just appending to the internal `$sql` string variable.
+No new keywords to learn, leverage your existing SQL knowledge
+* Any driver: execute queries against any driver that accepts natural SQL commands: PDO, MySQLi, pg\_\*, SQLLite etc.
 * Queries are built in natural SQL string concatenation order, just appending to the internal `$sql` string variable
-* No external dependencies, No other Classes (only the SQL class), No Interfaces, No Traits, No custom Exception classes
+* Any Query - any query with any complexity can be expressed through SQLQB.
+* One single file: no other classes, interfaces, traits or custom exceptions
+* No dependencies except PHP 5.6 and (mb\_\*) extention.
+Use SQLQB in any PHP application or framework.
 * Multiple function call / code styles suported, SELECT() or select()
 * Global wrapper function for the truly lazy: `$sql = SQL()` instead of `$sql = new SQL()`
 * No namespace!
 Yes, this is a feature!
 Because I don't want to write `new \Twister\SQL();` (I'm lazy); and because it has NO equal!